CesarCarvajal/oxymetry/README BENJAMIN.txt

 Problems:

-- How to update the plot of Polarimeter from preview.

-- How to communicate the spectrometer lists from Polarimeter tab to preview tab.
+- If I change the integration time from Preview, The list of polarimeter is updated, but not viceversa.

 - How to disable buttons of preview from polarimeter tab.